yvesgurcan/adventure/fit-design.md

-"On another note, I enjoy implementing neat visual designs for the applications I develop.
+"I enjoy implementing neat visual designs for the applications I develop.
 I still don't understand why CSS gets a bad rap.
 Maybe the perception has changed now with styled components and CSS-in-JS?"

 "Oh, did I show you screenshots of Lesson Builder, by the way?"